 - Whole life insurance is a form of permanent life insurance, with no premium increases throughout the policy’s duration.
 It also has a set interest rate and death benefit guarantee.

-- Universal Life Insurance is similar to Whole Life Insurance in that it is intended to cover you for the rest of your life.
+- Universal Life Insurance is similar to a whole life insurance policy in that it is intended to cover you for the rest of your life.
 You may change or increase the death benefit with universal life insurance.
-You might be able to pay premiums at other times if you have funds built up in the cash value and can be used to pay for insurance costs.
+You might be able to pay premiums at other times if you have funds built up in the cash value, which can be used to pay for insurance costs.

 Universal life insurance

-You pay a premium that is allocated to cover the life insurance cost, and the rest of your money is placed in cash value investments, which grow tax-deferred over time.
+You pay a premium to cover the life insurance cost, and the rest of your money is placed in cash value investments, which grow tax-deferred over time.

-You can alter the premiums on your universal life insurance policy yourself, as well as how much money you put into the cash value component.
+You can alter the premiums on your universal life insurance policy and how much money you put into the cash value component.